-There are more bikes than people in Amsterdam, about 880.00.
+There are more bikes than people in Amsterdam, about 900.000.
 In Holland, traditionally, the bicycle is used as a means of transportation.
-It’s an easy way to get around as there are no hills or mountains in The Netherlands and the climate is mild, so biking in Amsterdamcan be done in summer and winter.
+It’s an easy way to get around as there are no hills or mountains in The Netherlands and the climate is mild.
+In Amsterdam, distances are short and cycling is part of daily life.

-Many people in Holland have more than one bike.
-They have their ‘station bike’, the crappy old one they use to get to and from the station.
-In Amsterdam most of the bikes look very old, rusty and crappy.
+Almost everyone has a bike in Amsterdam.
+It’s most popular way to get around.
+Most people actually have more than one bike.
+They have their ‘station bike’, the crappy old one they use to get to and from the station and a decent sportive bike for recreation in the weekends..
+In Amsterdam most of the bikes you see in the streets look very old, rusty and crappy.
 That’s is because a shiny new bike is more likely to be stolen.
+Their best bike is kept indoors, when possible.

 After the shortage of parking spaces for cars, there now seems to be a problem with finding a place to park your bike.
 Part of the problem are what are called orphan bikes: thousands of bikes are left locked in the streets, to waste, abandoned by their owners.